Skip to content

 If your child is not yet at school, speak to your doctor, health visitor, social worker or anyone else you think may be able to help.
 Do not delay.
 Your child's early years are very important.
 Asking a professional is the first step to getting specialist advice.
 Whoever you speak to will be able to put you in touch with your local education authority.

 If your child is under five and a health worker thinks that he or she may have special educational needs, they must consult you.
-The health service must then tell the Local Education Authority and give you information about any voluntary organisation that may be able to advise you.
+The health service must then tell the Local Authority and give you information about any voluntary organisation that may be able to advise you.
+You can also take a look at the information on Tameside's local offer pages

 What help can my child get before starting school?

-Even if your child is not yet at school, your LEA will be happy to discuss his or her needs with you and look at what help he or she needs.
+Even if your child is not yet at school, your LA will be happy to discuss his or her needs with you and look at what help he or she needs.

 There are many services that may be able to help you, for example: